 There has been a substantial decline in PAK transplants for more than a decade.
-PAK transplants have dropped steadily each year, with a 55% decrease from 2004 to 2011, even while 2-year pancreas graft survival increased for PAKs from 69% to 81% for the same time period.2 PAK transplantation has historically been associated with inferior pancreas allograft survival compared with SPK transplantation.3 For pancreas graft survival, the 1-year outcomes for SPK transplant (96.4%) compared to PAK transplant (87.3%) are similar, but at 5 years, the divide is greater for PAK (61.4%) compared to SPK outcomes (80.4%).4 There are single center studies that show better outcomes for PAK recipients,5 but the improvements have not been shown at the national level to date.
-The study described in this guidance document seeks to reproduce a 2003 study that found poor outcomes for PAK recipients, but with an added waiting list comparison group (PAK transplanted group being compared to waitlisted SPK candidates), kidney and pancreas graft survival, and an extended survival analysis to 10 years.
+PAK transplants have dropped steadily each year, with a 55% decrease from 2004 to 2011, even while 2-year pancreas graft survival increased for PAKs from 69% to 81% for the same time period.
+PAK transplantation has historically been associated with inferior pancreas allograft survival compared with SPK transplantation.
+For pancreas graft survival, the 1-year outcomes for SPK transplant (96.4%) compared to PAK transplant (87.3%) are similar, but at 5 years, the divide is greater for PAK (61.4%) compared to SPK outcomes (80.4%).
+There are single center studies that show better outcomes for PAK recipients, and national data that similarly indicates long term benefits to PAK recipients.
+The study described in this guidance document sought to reproduce a 2003 study that found poor outcomes for PAK recipients, but with an added waiting list comparison group (PAK transplanted group being compared to waitlisted SPK candidates), kidney and pancreas graft survival, and an extended survival analysis to 10 years.
 The UNOS research analysis indicates that PAK transplants are underutilized for diabetic uremic candidates waiting for both a kidney and a pancreas, particularly those experiencing longer waiting times.